-In making compensation decisions, the Compensation Committee has considered Section 162(m) of the Internal Revenue Code ("Section 162(m)"), which limits the federal income tax deductibility of certain compensation in excess of \$1 million paid to certain executive officers.
-Certain compensation, including certain forms of "performance-based compensation," may qualify for an exemption from the deduction limit if it satisfies various technical requirements under Section 162(m).
-The Compensation Committee views the tax deductibility of executive compensation as one factor to be considered in the context of the Company's overall compensation philosophy.
-The Compensation Committee currently believes, however, that it is generally in the Company's and its shareholders' best interest for the Compensation Committee to retain discretion and flexibility to develop appropriate compensation programs and establish appropriate compensation levels.
+In making compensation decisions, the Compensation Committee considers Section 162(m) of the Internal Revenue Code ("Section 162(m)"), which limits the federal income tax deductibility of certain compensation in excess of \$1 million paid to certain executive officers, as one factor in the context of the Company's overall compensation philosophy.
+The Compensation Committee currently believes, however, that it is generally in the Company's and its shareholders' best interests for the Compensation Committee to retain flexibility to develop appropriate compensation programs and establish appropriate compensation levels.
 As a result, the Compensation Committee awards compensation that is not fully deductible under Section 162(m) when it believes it is in the best interest of the Company and its shareholders to do so, as it has done in recent years with respect to the named executive officers' compensation.